ELPG Unveils Top Tips to Sell a Problem Property

 The ELPG is made up of five of the leading property solicitors in Edinburgh and the Lothians.
 The member firms – Warners, Neilsons, Drummond Miller, the Lints Partnership and Leslie Deans & Co – account for 25% of all properties sold in the ESPC.

-PR in Scotland for the ELPG is provided by Holyrood Partnership PR in Edinburgh.
+PR in Scotland for the ELPG is provided by Holyrood PR PR in Edinburgh.